AuroraMaster/react-native-ohos-library/en/react-native-image-colors.md

 ### 3. Configure CMakeLists and import ImageColorsPackage

-> [!TIP] If using version 2.4.0, please skip this chapter
+> If you are using version <= 2.4.0-0.0.7, please skip this chapter.

 open `entry/src/main/cpp/CMakeLists.txt`，add：